 2. Be Consistent

-You will find which keywords and values you want associated with your brand (about yourself).
+You will find which keywords and values you want to be associated with your brand (about yourself).
 The next step is consistency.
-You need to make sure that everything that you put out about yourself is the same.
+You need to make sure that everything that you put out for yourself is the same.

 Start with what you say to colleagues and friends about yourself and what it is that you do.
 Be careful how you use your social media: that picture you upload to Facebook, or that newspaper article you tweeted show outsiders a lot about you, what you are thinking and how you react to the world around you.
 In other words, how your brand is perceived.

 Have you merely sent out a link to an article you thought was amusing, but which has no direct link to you and your career branded goal?
 In this case, you might confuse your audience and dilute your brand.
 This can weaken the distinction between you and your competitors.

 I am not trying and make you paranoid here and insisting that everything you do about yourself need to sell sell sell.
 But if you weave synergistic stories and ideas into what you are going then onlookers will get a really good idea of what your values are, as well as how you deliver your services to the industry.

 A consistent approach will help people distinguish you from your competitors.